 Seared Scallops with Hummus and Shaved Fennel Salad

-- 1 large bulb of fennel (with fronds), core removed and very thinly sliced with a mandolin
+- 1 large fennel bulb, fronds reserved core removed and very thinly sliced with a mandolin

 - freshly ground black pepper

-- Set aside a small ice water bath.
+- Prep the Salad: Set aside a small ice water bath.
 Place the thinly shaved fennel into the ice bath (this trick helps keep the fennel extra crisp for serving).
-Set the fennel, and the remainder of the prepared salad ingredients aside as you sear the scallops.
+Set the fennel and the remainder of the prepared salad ingredients aside as you sear the scallops.

-- Remove the tough side muscle on each scallop (if present) and discard.
-Ensure the scallops are completely dry prior to searing, or they won't brown properly.
+- Sear the Scallops: Remove the tough side muscle on each scallop (if present) and discard - or reserve for seafood stock.
+Ensure the scallops are completely dry prior to searing or they won’t brown properly.
 Pat them dry with paper towels.
 Season the scallops on both sides with salt and pepper.
 Heat a large non-stick sauté pan over medium-high heat.
 Add a tablespoon or so of olive oil to the pan.
-Once the oil is hot, add the scallops to the pan, setting them apart so they are not touching each other (depending on the size of your pan, you may need to do this in batches).
-Sear the scallops for 2 to 4 minutes on each side (adjust based on the size of your scallops) until they have roughly a 1/4-inch golden crust on each side and they are still lightly translucent in center.
-Set aside on a plate, and toss the fennel salad.
+Once the oil is hot, add the scallops to the pan, setting them apart so they are not touching each other (depending on the size of your pan, you may need to cook them in batches).
+Sear the scallops for 2 to 4 minutes on each side (adjust based on the size of your scallops) until they have roughly a ¼-inch golden crust on each side and they are still lightly translucent in the center.
+Set aside on a plate and finish preparing the fennel salad.

-- Place about 2 to 3 tablespoons of hummus on each serving plate, and use the back of a large spoon to create a thin, even (elegant) layer or 'swoosh'.
-Top with seared scallops (3-4 per person, depending on size), and add a large spoonful of tossed fennel salad.
+- Assemble: Place about 2 to 3 tablespoons of hummus on each serving plate, and use the back of a large spoon to create a thin, even layer or swoosh.
+Top with seared scallops (3 to 4 per person, depending on their size), and add a large spoonful of tossed fennel salad.
 Thinly drizzle with olive oil, garnish with finely chopped chives, fennel fronds, and some microplaned lemon zest.
 Serve immediately.